DominicNyambane/Moringa/README.md

 # Dominic
-This is my first project
+This is my first project.Im looking forward to mastering Python

+Thank you